The Annual IEHPs Summit 2025

 Driven by her passion for supporting IENs, Nasrin is committed to addressing the systemic challenges they face when transitioning into new healthcare systems.
 She advocates for equitable policies and empowers IENs to succeed professionally.
 Since 2021, she has actively collaborated with PEGASUS Institute as an advisor, contributing to innovative initiatives aimed at helping IENs navigate their professional pathways in Canada.
 Her unwavering dedication stems from a firm belief in the critical role of diversity in enhancing global healthcare.
 By championing IENs and their contributions, Nasrin continues to lead efforts to build equitable, inclusive, and effective healthcare systems.

-Recruiters and Community Partners
+Recruiters and Community Partners: Program to Feature

 Organized By